Here he goes again, Mr Doom and Gloom! Well, not quite but read on if you use passwords.

 - Anywhere that you have ever used your password, online shops, clubs.. gone!

-Now before you jump up, and start changing your password, consider this.
+Now before you jump up, and start changing your passwords, consider this.

 Did you know there is software that can securely store your passwords and enter them when needed.
 Of course there is, there is software to do just about everything these days.
 There are free and paid versions of password software, besides the in-browser software that you are more likely used to.
 In-browser password managers either pop-up and ask you whether you want help logging in, or the password field contains a bunch of asterisks [*********] that have been stored from a previous login.

-I don’t suppose there is anything wrong with inbrowser software other than its not very secure.
-If other people have access to your computer, it means if they visit the same login page, then the inbrowser feature will remember your login and show it to the visitor meaning they are in.
+I don’t suppose there is anything wrong with inbrowser software other than its not very secure (even though they assure us they are).
+If other people have access to your computer or devices, it means when they visit one of your login pages, then the inbrowser feature will show your login to the visitor meaning they are in.
 Hmmm, bank, Facebook, dating site, whatever site.. all vulnerable because you thought you were secure.

-The benefit of proper out-house (ha!) software, is that when you leave your computer, you can turn-off (log-out) of the password manager, meaning the visitor has to login (know your password) to have access to your stored passwords.
+The benefit of proper out-house (ha!) software, is that when you leave your computer, you can either turn-off (log-out) the password manager or protect is with a passcode, meaning the visitor has to login (know your password) to have access to your stored passwords.
 There are other advantages too.. they can store other fields like commonly asked questions (name, address, phone etc) and even remember bank details like credit cards (if you want it to).

-We use Password Software (RoboForm*) to create and store passwords.
-Because our job requires us to know anything upwards of 2,000 logins, we don’t really have much choice.
-Yes, RoboForm is also password protected, but it keeps the bad guys out and keeps us 100% secure.
-Unfortunately, there are one or two forms that for one reason or another that RoboForm does not recognise, and that means a slower login process, but the vast majority are quick and easy.
+We use Password Software (RoboForm– see below).
+Because our job requires us to access upwards of 2,000 logins, we don’t really have much choice.
+Yes, RoboForm is also password (+ pin) protected, but it keeps the bad guys out and keeps us 100% secure.

-Hey, you can choose to not use software, but I would ask:
+Hey, you don’t have to use software, but I would ask:

 - How will you make every password a secure standard*